SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient-enterpriseapi-multitenant.md

 Because you secured your API using the Azure AD express settings, only users from the same Azure AD, as where the application is located, are allowed to use it.
 Because you want the API to be used by users from other tenants as well, you have to adjust the security settings.

-Close all open blades, until you're back on the **Authentication / Authorization** blade.
+Close all open blades, until you're back on the **Authentication / Authorization** blade of the Function app.
 From the list of authentication providers, choose **Azure Active Directory**.

 !['Azure Active Directory' highlighted in the list of Function App authentication providers](../images/use-aadhttpclient-enterpriseapi-appid-aad.png)